Your academic plan (AcadPlan) is the list of courses, research projects and the thesis project that you want to graduate with.

 After you have requested the Examinations Board Logic for the approval of your thesis project, you should request the EB for the approval of your academic plan.

-In order to do so, go to AcadPlan in DataNose:
+Once that is done, go to AcadPlan in DataNose:

 Here you will find 6 categories that should speak for themselves:

-- ogligatory components
+- obligatory components

 - track components